gatsbyjs/gatsby/docs/docs/file-system-route-api.md

 title: File System Route API
 ---

-This page documents the APIs and conventions available with a file system based routing API, a suite of APIs and conventions to make the file system the primary way of creating pages.
-You should be able to accomplish most common tasks with this file-based API, if you want more control over the page creation you should use the [`createPages`](/docs/node-apis#createPages) API.
+This page documents the APIs and conventions for using the file system as the primary way of creating pages.
+You should be able to accomplish most common tasks with this file-based API.
+If you want more control over the page creation you should use the [`createPages`](/docs/node-apis#createPages) API.

 In short, these APIs enable you to programmatically create pages from Gatsby's [GraphQL data layer](/docs/graphql-concepts/) and to create [client-only routes](/docs/client-only-routes-and-user-authentication).